andrewcooke/bnum/README.md

 <class str>
 ```

-You can choose a different implicit value using a mixin.
-Alternatives include
+But if you want an integer value you can choose different behaviour using a
-`Bits`, `FromZero` and `FromOne`:
+mixin.
+Alternatives include `Bits`, `FromZero` and `FromOne`:

 ```python
 >>> class Emphasis(Bnum, Bits):